davelip/next-js-build-id-finder/README.md

 ## Privacy

-See the `Privacy.md` file for details.
+See the [Privacy](Privacy.md) file for details.

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.